Dietary Protein and Exercise

 Ready-to-drink original Gatorade® ("Thirst Quencher") contains 5.8% carbs (14 g carbs per 8 fl.oz.).
 Using this product, an athlete would have to consume 34 fl. oz. per hour to meet the goal of 60 g of carbs per hour.
 This works out to roughly 8 fl. oz. every 15 minutes, or, 11 fl. oz. every 20 minutes.
 I talked to 2 elite athletes; one is a triathlete and the other is a cyclist.
 They both told me that they don't drink that much fluid during training or racing and felt that it would be tough to meet that goal.

-One solution to this (no pun intended), is to use a more concentrated beverage, but, as the sugar concentration goes up, so does the osmolality of the sports drink and, also, the risk of GI intolerance.
+One solution (no pun intended) to this, is to use a more concentrated beverage, but, as the sugar concentration goes up, so does the osmolality of the sports drink and, also, the risk of GI intolerance.
 Thus, opting for a carb+protein sports drink might be a better choice.

 So, to summarize, here are the potential benefits of consuming protein during exercise: